Program Components

 Academic Advising:

-Academic Advisors will meet with students during the summer B term to discuss each student’s academic progress with them, answer any questions students may have, and assist students with future academic planning.
+Access Program students are required to meet with their academic advisor during the summer B term to discuss their academic progress, review their fall schedule, and to assist with future academic planning.

 One-on-One Peer Mentoring: